jithsg/CSV-Data-Analysis-App/README.md

 # CSV Data Analysis App

 ## Overview
-This repository contains a Streamlit application designed to perform data analysis on CSV files.
+This repository contains a Streamlit application designed to perform data analysis on CSV files using OpenAI API.
 Users can upload their CSV file and input a query related to the data.
 The application processes this query and provides relevant responses, making it a handy tool for quick and interactive data analysis.

 ## Features
 - **CSV File Upload**: Users can upload their own CSV files for analysis.